• Skip to content

 We can reveal our T4 to T3 ratios and measure the hormone that is available to do its job in the body, by testing our free T4 and free T3 levels.

 Free T3 and Free T4 tests measure the levels of active thyroid hormone circulating in the body.
-(When these levels are low, but your TSH tests in the normal range, this may lead your physician to suspect a rare type of hypothyroidism known as central hypothyroidism.
+(When these levels are low, but your TSH is in the normal range, this may lead your physician to suspect a rare type of hypothyroidism known as central hypothyroidism.
 I’m working on an article on this topic, so stay tuned!)

 Some clinicians may only test for T4, but T3 is also important to test, as some individuals may not be converting T4 to the active T3 properly.
 Thus, people may have a normal T4, but a low T3 level.